-Finding the right person for our Local Knowledge series — someone who can really help us get beneath the skin of the East Village, New York City specifically — has been a tad trickier and taken us a bit longer.
-Yet after a week of being in the city, whenever we asked a Lower East Side-r if there was a person they could suggest who had lived in the ’hood for a long time and knew it intimately, one name kept cropping up…
+Finding the right person for our Local Knowledge series — someone who can really help us get beneath the skin of the East Village, New York City specifically — has been a tad trickier and taken us a bit longer than it had in other destinations so far this year.
+But after a week of being in the city, whenever we asked a Lower East Side-r if there was a person they could suggest who had lived in the ’hood for a long time and knew it intimately, one name kept cropping up…

 Unlike many New Yorkers we meet, who all seem to come from somewhere else, Rob was born in Manhattan — that “narrow slip of an island between New Jersey and Long Island” which he says he thinks is “crassly overdeveloped”.